dmgrstuff/wiiu-tcp-rich-presence/README.md

 ## Setup

 Before starting, you'll want to install the latest version of [Python 3](https://www.python.org/downloads/) (for obvious reasons) and [Git](https://git-scm.com/) for your OS.
+If you don't want to or can't install Git, you can also download the .zip [here](https://github.com/dmgrstuff/wiiu-tcp-rich-presence/archive/master.zip) and extract the files manually.
 You'll also need TCPGecko (downloadable from the Homebrew App Store or [this repo](https://github.com/BullyWiiPlaza/tcpgecko/)) on your Wii U's SD card and a homebrew entry point (Haxchi, browser exploit, CBHC, whatever).

 **1.** First things first, navigate to a convenient place in your terminal and run `git clone https://github.com/dmgrstuff/wiiu-tcp-rich-presence.git && cd wiiu-tcp-rich-presence`.
 This will clone the repo into a correspondingly named folder and navigate into that folder.
+Alternatively, download the .zip mentioned above and extract it somewhere convenient.

 **2.** Next, you'll want to run `pip install pypresence`.
 This will install the module we'll be using to interface with Discord.